 All faculty members are called “tutors”—there are no professorial ranks, and the title “professor” is not used.
-All classes are taught by the tutors, and there are no graduate teaching assistants; 100% of the faculty teach undergraduate classes.
+All classes are led by tutors, and there are no graduate teaching assistants; 100% of the faculty teach undergraduate classes.

-The student-faculty ratio is 8:1, and the largest classes have no more than 21 students.
-Students have conversations with tutors before class, after class, over coffee, at lunch or dinner—the tutors do not hold office hours, because they meet with their students all the time without making formal arrangements to do so.
+The student-faculty ratio is 8:1, and the largest classes have no more than 20 students.
+Students have conversations with tutors before class, after class, over coffee, at lunch or dinner—tutors do not hold office hours, because they meet with their students all the time without making formal arrangements to do so.

 Johnnies are wholeheartedly invested in community, and although they pursue non-academic interests with gusto, you can still hear them having conversations about what they’re reading everywhere from the gym during basketball games to the dorms in the middle of the night.
 The life of the classroom permeates the life of the campus.